 Here's a practical breakdown of 7 options, who they're built for, and what they actually cost.

-For energy companies, Ellty works well when you're raising capital for a project, running an early-stage diligence process with a defined set of investors or lenders, or sharing technical documents with project partners under controlled access.
+For energy companies, Ellty works well when you're raising capital for a project, running a diligence process with a defined set of investors or lenders, or sharing technical documents with project partners under controlled access.

 Ellty offers data room features without per-user pricing.
-If you're sharing with 15 investors or technical reviewers, you don't pay 15x the base price.
+If you're sharing with 15 visitors or technical reviewers, you don't pay 15x the base price.
 That keeps costs predictable as your reviewer list grows.

 Pricing:

-What Ellty is honest about: it's built for startup fundraising and lighter due diligence.
-It's not trying to replace Intralinks for a $500M energy acquisition.
+What Ellty is honest about: It's not trying to replace Intralinks for a $500M energy acquisition.
 It doesn't have built-in Q&A workflows or the enterprise compliance certifications that large institutional investors sometimes require.
 For those use cases, you'll need an enterprise platform.

-Where it fits energy specifically: energy startups raising from climate tech VCs, project developers sharing feasibility documents with early-stage investors, and smaller asset transactions where a fast, trackable, secure data room is what you need.
+Where it fits energy specifically: energy businesses raising from climate tech VCs, project developers sharing feasibility documents with other parties, and smaller asset transactions where a fast, trackable, secure data room is what you need.

 iDeals is a well-established mid-market VDR with a strong track record in energy, infrastructure, and natural resources deals.
 Entry-level pricing starts around $460/month, with Business and Enterprise plans requiring a sales conversation to get a number.